Learn

 #9 Earn backlinks to your best content

-Undoubtedly, the quantity and quality of backlinks a brand has correlates with search engine rankings.
+Undoubtedly, the quantity and quality of a brand's backlinks correlate with search engine rankings.

-Canva is one SaaS brand that has achieved great results with backlinks.
-They have managed to gain more than 4.24 million backlinks from 100,000 domains
+Canva is a SaaS brand that has achieved great results with backlinks.
+They have gained more than 4.24 million backlinks from 100,000 domains

 backlink growth for canva chart of Jan 2014 to Jan 2020